 The International Programme Board is the key advisory body of the Prague European Summit.
 It meets on a regular basis, at least once a year.
 The International Programme Board is comprised of leading international thinkers who care about the future of European integration.
 The Board is essential in shaping the substantive part of the Prague European Summit, and its tasks include the formulation of programme priorities for the upcoming Summit in June 2016 as well as innovative suggestions regarding the Summit´s structure, its side-events and its output.

-By hosting this regular summit on the future of European integration in Prague, the organizers want to contribute to recasting the image of the Czech Republic as a member country which self-confidently yet constructively joins the strategic discussions on the course of the EU.
+Its goal is to find common answers to the key questions in the economic, social, foreign-political and institutional areas.
+By hosting this regular summit on the future of European integration in Prague, the organizers contribute to recasting the image of the Czech Republic as an EU member country which self-confidently yet constructively joins the strategic discussions on the course of the EU.

-+420 777 802 253
++420 777 802 254

 Contact for speakers

 Contact for partners

 Project assistant, registration